klpod221/kerminal/README.md

 # Kerminal Landing Page

-This is the official landing page for **Kerminal** – a modern terminal-inspired project by klpod221.
+This is the official landing page for **Kerminal** – Modern Terminal Emulator & SSH Manager by klpod221.

 ## Structure
 - `index.html`: Main HTML file